 Charles H. Lichtman is a partner at Berger Singerman LLP in Fort Lauderdale, Fla., where his practice focuses on complex commercial litigation and trial practice.
 Lichtman served as statewide lead counsel for the Florida Democratic Party from 2000 through 2008, overseeing election law and voter protection issues and also working extensively with the media during this period, particularly in the presidential elections of 2000, 2004 and 2008.
 He is an alumnus of the Indiana University School of Journalism and earned his law degree at DePaul University’s College of Law.

-Davan Maharaj is editor of the Los Angeles Times Media Group.
+Davan Maharaj was most recently editor of the Los Angeles Times Media Group.
 He was named editor in 2011 after serving in a variety of editing and reporting posts at the paper, including reporting from East Africa.
 As a reporter, he won the Ernie Pyle Award for Human Interest Writing for the series “Living on Pennies,” which inspired readers to donate thousand of dollars to aid agencies working in Africa.
 An investigative report he wrote about an attorney who inherited millions of dollars from his clients led to changes in California probate law.
 A native of Trinidad, Maharaj earned a degree in political science from the University of Tennessee and a master’s in law from Yale University.

 Simon Morrison is a public policy manager for Google in Europe, the Middle East and Africa.
 He is responsible for Google’s government relations and public affairs in the region, focusing on copyright and other intellectual property issues.
 He joined Google in 2007.
 He holds degrees in English literature and African Studies from Macalester College and the University of Oxford.